 Congratulations!
 You have a baby on the way!
 Your emotions are probably running rampant as you process the news that you’re about to become a parent.
 Don’t worry, it’s normal.
-You can help yourself remain calm by preparing your life and home for your baby’s arrival, and our tips will show you how.
+You can help yourself remain calm by preparing your life and home for your baby’s arrival.
+Our tips will show you how.

-In Ontario, families can choose between the care of an Obstetrician or a Midwife (both covered under OHIP) for the medical side of their pregnancy and delivery and a doula for emotional support and education.
+In Ontario, families can choose between the care of an Obstetrician or a Midwife (both covered under OHIP) for the medical side of their pregnancy and delivery.
+They can also choose to have a doula for emotional support and education.